HadiuzzamanBappy/Deal-Hunter/README.md

 4. Wait for the logs to show that both the backend and frontend have started successfully.
 5. Open your web browser and navigate to: **[http://localhost:3000](http://localhost:3000)**

+### Using the Application

+1.  **Search Products:** Enter a search term and select your country to find deals across multiple platforms.
+2.  **Save Favorites:** Click the heart icon on any product to add it to your favorites list.
+3.  **Compare Products:** Access your favorites page to compare saved products and find the best deals.
+4.  **Cross-Session Access:** Your favorites are automatically saved and available across browser sessions.

 ### Stopping the Application

 To stop the containers, press `Ctrl + C` in the terminal where Docker Compose is running, and then run: